2020PB/police-brutality/reports/California.md

 * https://twitter.com/cwellborn3/status/1267318753571811329

-### Police shoot crowd of unarmed protestors with rubber bullets | (Believed to be) May 31st
+### Police shoot crowd of unarmed protesters with rubber bullets | (Believed to be) May 31st

-A crowd of protestors chanting are shot with rubber bullets by a line of officers.
+A crowd of protesters chanting are shot with rubber bullets by a line of officers.

 tags: shoot, rubber-bullet, protester